Duloxetine: 7 things you should know

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Drowsiness, insomnia, nausea, a headache, dry mouth constipation and dizziness.
-Most people experience side effects with duloxetine and one in six stop taking the drug because of them.
-Severe skin reactons and urinary retention have also been reported with duloxetine.
+- Drowsiness, insomnia, nausea, a headache, dry mouth, constipation, and dizziness.
+Most people experience side effects with duloxetine and one in six people stops taking the drug because of them.
+Severe skin reactions and urinary retention have also been reported with duloxetine.

 - An increased risk of suicidal thoughts, especially in young adults under the age of 24 (similar to other antidepressants).